News re Pumping for Gull Lake Water Levels

-Alberta Environment and Parks has suspended the license that allows water to be pumped from the Blindman River into Gull Lake.
-Prussian Carp have been found in the river, and the risk of having them infiltrate and damage the lake is too high to continue with the pumping project.
+In 2018 Alberta Environment and Parks suspended the license that allows water to be pumped from the Blindman River into Gull Lake.
+Prussian Carp have been found in the river, and the risk of having them infiltrate and damage the ecosystem of the lake is too high to continue with the pumping project.

 The economy of Gull Lake communities and the enjoyment of users is at risk with the Water License in limbo.
 Property owners who wish to express their concern, and their support for finding a solution to the Prussian Carp threat, may write to Alberta Environment: